stefan-hoeck/idris2-tutorial/src/Tutorial1.md

 $ rlwrap idris2
 ```

-(The use of command line utility `rlwrap` is optional.
+(Using command line utility `rlwrap` is optional.
 It
 leads to a somewhat nicer user experience, as it allows us
 to use the up and down arrow keys to scroll through a history
 of commands and expressions we entered.
 It should be available